 In Wilcox's 1985 book he wrote that in 1943 the Axis Powers put into place a combined Spanish-Japanese espionage ring to conduct reconnaissance in the Arizona desert in an attempt to determine if the U.S. had as of then detonated an atomic bomb.
-The Spanish part of it involved a high level spy working for the Germans, a Spaniard by the name of Angel Alcazar de Velasco.
-Wilcox, who interviewed de Velasco, writes that de Velasco told him that early on in the U.S. nuclear program, as a spy, he had become aware of the Manhattan Project and from there had discovered the existence of the eastern branch of the effort, in Oak Ridge, Tennessee.
+The Spanish part of it involved a high level Spaniard working for the Germans as a spy.
+Wilcox, who interviewed the Spaniard many years after the war, writes that he told him that early on in the U.S. nuclear program, as a spy, he had become aware of the Manhattan Project and from there had discovered the existence of the eastern branch of the effort, in Oak Ridge, Tennessee.
 He was determined that a third branch of the U.S. nuclear program was located somewhere in the American desert southwest and purposely so for the actual testing of a device.
 Because of that he arranged for two Japanese operatives to board a U-boat somewhere in Europe and from there they journeyed to the Pacific coast of Mexico where the Japanese were put ashore.
-There they were, as said by de Velasco, to have hiked overland to Arizona into New Mexico taking soil samples to test for radioactivity.
+There they were said to have hiked overland to Arizona into New Mexico taking soil samples to test for radioactivity.

 Wilcox's book, that for the first time brought to the public's attention Japanese agents having been in the desert southwest during World War II --- specifically tasked with testing soil samples for radiation --- was published in 1985.
 It was in 1970, fifteen years before Wilcox's book was published that my uncle told me about his 1943 encounter with Japanese spies soil testing deep into state of New Mexico and the fact that according to their own testimony, they had initially been brought to Mexico via German U-boat from Europe.
 If my uncle had been privy to the Atlanta Constitution articles is not known.
 Even if he had there is no mention of anything remotely close to Japanese spies doing radioactive research in the desert southwest in them.
 So too, if my uncle ever saw or read Wilcox's book between the time it was published in 1985 and his death in 1989 is not known either.
 Considering the state of his health in those years it is my opinion most likely not.
 I know I didn't.
 It was years later before I became aware of the book and how, after coming across Wilcox's comments, it jogged my memory regarding the 1970 conversation between my uncle and myself.